Schumer unveils $350B Economic Justice Act to fight 'systemic racism'

 The Economic Justice Act calls for 10 major investments over the next five years to help communities of color with child care, health care, jobs programs, infrastructure improvements and housing assistance.

-Senate Democrats framed their proposal as a downpayment on calls to address systemic racism and economic disparities that been spotlighted in the wake of the coronavirus pandemic and death of George Floyd.
+Senate Democrats framed their proposal as a down payment on calls to address systemic racism and economic disparities that have been spotlighted in the wake of the coronavirus pandemic and the death of George Floyd.
 There's a growing movement underway for Congress to tackle the disparities through slavery reparations to African Americans.

 LAWMAKERS MAKE PUSH FOR SLAVERY REPARATIONS IN WAKE OF GEORGE FLOYD'S DEATH